el7211/AI-Learning3/README.md

-# AI-Learning3: Resume Q&A Assistant with RAG and Azure AI
+# AI-Learning3: Q&A Assistant with RAG and Azure AI

 This project demonstrates a Retrieval-Augmented Generation (RAG) pipeline using LangChain, Hugging Face embeddings, ChromaDB, and Azure OpenAI.
-It allows users to ask natural language questions about a resume PDF, and receive answers based on its content.
+It allows users to ask natural language questions about a PDF documentation, and receive answers based on its content.

 ---